Asiim/TDD-chess/README.md

 - ~~Prevent king from moving one field vertically (ally on destination)~~
 - ~~Prevent king from moving one field diagonally (ally on destination)~~
 - Prevent king from moving on a field that is occupied by enemy rook
-	- Enemy rook is on same column like destination, but on a higher row
-	- Enemy rook is on same column like destination, but on a lower row
-	- ~~Enemy rook is on same row like destination, but on a higher column~~
-	- Enemy rook is on same row like destination, but on a lower clomun
-	- Nothing is between destination and rook
 - Prevent king from moving on a field that is occupied by enemy bishop
-	- Enemy bishop is on higher column and higher row
-	- Enemy bishop is on higher column and lower row
-	- Enemy bishop is on lower column and higher row
-	- Enemy bishop is on lower column and lower row
-	- Nothing is between destination and bishop
 - Prevent king from moving on a field that is occupied by enemy queen
-	- Enemy queen is on same column like destination, but on a higher row
-	- Enemy queen is on same column like destination, but on a lower row
-	- Enemy queen is on same row like destination, but on a higher column
-	- Enemy queen is on same row like destination, but on a lower clomun
-	- Enemy queen is on higher column and higher row
-	- Enemy queen is on higher column and lower row
-	- Enemy queen is on lower column and higher row
-	- Enemy queen is on lower column and lower row
-	- Nothing is between destination and queen
 - Prevent king from moving on a field that is occupied by enemy knight
-	- Enemy knight is two column up and one row right
-	- Enemy knight is two column up and one row left
-	- Enemy knight is two column down and one row right
-	- Enemy knight is two column down and one row left
-	- Enemy knight is two column left and one row up
-	- Enemy knight is two column left and one row down
-	- Enemy knight is two column right and one row up
-	- Enemy knight is two column right and one row down
 - Prevent king from moving on a field that is occupied by enemy pawn
-	- Pawn is one row up and one column left
-	- Pawn is one row up and one column right
 - ~~Move king on a field that is not occupied (enemy on destination)~~
 - King blocked
 - King atacked